iluvjava/Maths/Notebook 2.0 obsidian/AMATH 516 Numerical Optimizations/Smooth Gradient Descend The Basics.md

 > 1. $f(x^{(t)})$ could diverge very fast, which is the case of the function is not bounded below and the initial $x^{(0)}$ is chosen in such a way that it starts sliding down a steep hill indefinitely.
 And under that case, the bound for the gradient failed completely.
 >    1. $f(x^{(t)})$ could diverge (but decreases) in just the right way that it cancels out with $1/\sqrt{k}$, making that bound a constant.

 Additionally, the gradient doesn't classify local optimality nor global optimality.
 It could be a false convergence to an inflection point of some sort.
-Due to these complications, it raise up the motivation to discuss [[Kurdyka Lojasiewicz Inequality]].
+Due to these complications, it raise up the motivation to discuss [[Proximal Methods/Kurdyka Lojasiewicz Inequality]].

 #### **Lemma | Acceptable Stepsizes for Gradient Descent via the Upper Surrogate**
 > A range of value for the stepsize for the simple smooth gradient descent is possible.
 Focusing on strictly decreasing the objective value, valid step sizes would be $\eta \in (0, 2/L)$ for an $L$-smooth function.